luisalejandrobf/tyba-backend/README.md

 - **Auth**
   - POST /auth/register - Register a new user
   - POST /auth/login - Authenticate a user
+  - POST /auth/logout - Logout a user
+  - GET /auth/profile - Get the current user profile

 - **Restaurants**
-  - GET /restaurants/nearby - Find nearby restaurants
+  - GET /restaurants - Find restaurants using a lat/long or a City name

 - **Transactions**
-  - GET /transactions - Get transaction history
+  - GET /transactions - Get transaction history for the current user

 ### API Documentation